xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 Add a Course Image
 ************************

-The course image is an image file that you upload to Studio appears on the learner dashboard.
-The image file should be a minimum of 378 pixels in width by 225 pixels in height, and in .jpg or .png format.
+The course image is an image file that you upload to Studio.
+The course image appears on the learner dashboard.
+The image file should be a minimum of 378 pixels in width by 225 pixels in height, and must be in .jpg or .png format.
 Make sure the image that you upload maintains the aspect ratio of those dimensions so that the image appears correctly on the dashboard.

 In the following example, the course image that was added in Studio is circled in the dashboard.